Reflecting the past. Facing the present.

 “Defining Moments” are those moments of shared national importance to Canadians – teachers develop these in their classes every day.
 Such “moments” afford the Canadian classroom teacher a remarkably rich opportunity to inspire students to become “active citizens” completing digital tasks that commemorate a defining moment in our shared Canadian heritage.

 Can curatorial thinking make sense of information, create a meaningful story, and build a strong sense of social responsibility?
-Learn more about our new tools and resources for hybrid classrooms that supports student to think curatorially.
+Learn more about our new tools and resources for hybrid classrooms that support students to think curatorially.

 Defining Moments Canada is proud to collaborate with many partners across Canada and around the world.
 Our partners bring enormous value to our projects, with a wealth of knowledge, tools, and research.
 Explore their contributions below, or learn more about our partners.

 Through the stories of soldiers, sailors, airmen, and resistance fighters, VEDay75 intends to share ‘Canada’s Finest Hour’ with a 21st century audience.

 On June 6th 1944, known as D-Day, 14,000 Canadians landed on Juno Beach in Normandy as part of one of the largest military operations in history.
 90,000 Canadians would eventually take part in the ensuing Battle of Normandy, with countless other Canadians in support roles at home and overseas.
 How do we remember their sacrifices and their service?